 Globally speaking the time needed to build a warehouse has declined in the past 10 years.
-However, there are still big differences, even between countries in developed economies.
-For example, one of the best performing countries according to the World Bank in terms of time required are Singapore (41 days in 2018) and United Arab Emirates (50.5 days in 2018).
-At the same time in United Kingdom you can become a warehouse owner in 86 days.
+There are still big differences, even between countries in developed economies.
+For example, one of the best-performing countries according to the World Bank in terms of time required are Singapore (41 days in 2018) and United Arab Emirates (50.5 days in 2018).
+At the same time in the United Kingdom you can become a warehouse owner in 86 days.
 Compare that to 183 days in France or 126 days in Germany.

+What factors you should consider for budgeting?
 Depending whether you’re building a simple storage warehouse or refrigerated warehouse, for example, both construction costs and time will vary.
 Some factors that affect costs and time include:

 - TYPE OF WAREHOUSE.
 Are you building a traditional bulk storage warehouse with fork lifts ?
 Or are you implementing an automated workflow complete with robotic systems (such as KIVA) and AS/RS conveyor systems?
 While additional systems and procedures will increase your initial costs you should know that billions of dollars are lost every year in warehouses – some of the losses occur because of misplacement or theft, and the rest results from stock damage.